-- 1. Read and understand instructions supplied with power tool, attachment and cutter. - 2.
-Keep hands, hair and clothing clear of the bit. - Remove adjusting keys and spanners.
-Check to see that keys and adjusting spanners are removed from the router tool, bit and attachment before turning router on.
+- 1. Read and understand instructions supplied with power tool, attachment and bit. - 2.
+Keep hands, hair and clothing clear of the bit. - 3.
+Remove adjusting keys and wrenches.
+Check to see that kevs and adjusting wrenches are removed from the router tool, bit and attachment before turning router on.
 Make sure bit can rotate freely. - Noise.
 Take appropriate measures for the protection of hearing if the sound pressure of 85dB(A) is exceeded.
 Routing sound pressure may exceed 85dB(A), so ear protection must be worn. - 5.
 Eye protection.
-Always wear eye protection in the form of safety goggles, spectacles or visors to protect the eyes.
+Always wear eye protection in the form of safety goggles, spectacles or visors to protect the eyes. - 6. respiratory protection.
+Wear a face or dust mask, or powered AIR/PRO.
+Dust masks/filters should be changed regularly. - 7.
+Do not switch router on with the bit touching the workpiece.
+At the end of the cut, release the router plunge and allow spindle to stop rotating.
+Never use the spindle lock as a brake.